 Well, it’s a cart that helps you when you’re entertaining guests.

-In the summer time it can be wheeled out to your deck when you’re having a barbecue and hold all the cold drinks ~
+In the summer time it can be wheeled out on the deck when you’re having a barbecue to hold all the cold drinks ~

 Like some fruit infused ice water and a bucket of ice with cans of pop.